smalltalk-ai/dialogflow-api-utils/README.md

 request.on('response', function(response) {
   // get all the parameters
-  var params = dffUtils.Query.getResultParameters(response);
+  var params = dfUtils.Query.getResultParameters(response);
-  // get the parameter 'foo', if it isn't set, the return 'bar' var fooParam = dffUtils.Query.getResultParameter(response, 'foo', 'bar');
+  // get the value of parameter 'foo', if it isn't set, the return 'bar' var fooParam = dfUtils.Query.getResultParameter(response, 'foo', 'bar');

-  // get all the messages from fulfillment var messages = dffUtils.Query.getFulfillmentMessages(response);
+  // get all the messages from fulfillment var messages = dfUtils.Query.getFulfillmentMessages(response);
-  // only get the messages for Facebook Messenger var fbMessages = dffUtils.Query.getFulfillmentMessages(response, 'facebook');
+  // only get the messages for Facebook Messenger var fbMessages = dfUtils.Query.getFulfillmentMessages(response, 'facebook');
-  // only get the messages for Slack var slackMessages = dffUtils.Query.getFulfillmentMessages(response, 'slack');
+  // only get the messages for Slack var slackMessages = dfUtils.Query.getFulfillmentMessages(response, 'slack');

-  // get the context 'userProfile' var userProfileContext = dffUtils.Query.getResponseContext(response, 'userProfile');
+  // get the context 'userProfile' var userProfileContext = dfUtils.Query.getResponseContext(response, 'userProfile');

   // code to send messages
 });